nvms/prsm/packages/mesh/README.md

 - Real-time chat and collaboration
 - Live system dashboards
-- Cross-instance pub/sub messaging
+- Pub/sub messaging across distributed server instances
 - Notification feeds with instant context

 ### Metadata

 You can associate data like user IDs, tokens, or custom attributes with a connection using the `setMetadata` method.
-This metadata is stored in Redis and accessible from any server instance, making it ideal for identifying users, managing permissions, or persisting session-related data across distributed deployments.
+This metadata is stored in Redis, making it ideal for identifying users, managing permissions, or persisting session-related data across a distributed setup.
+Since it lives in Redis, it’s accessible from any server instance.

-Metadata is stored in Redis, so it can be safely accessed from any instance of your server.

 ```ts
 server.registerCommand("authenticate", async (ctx) => {